 There Is The Health Impact of Solvent-Based Inks:

 For many years, it was traditional in the printing industry to employ solvent-based inks.
 These inks contain higher levels of volatile organic compounds (VOCs), a set of chemicals widely used as ingredients in such household products as paints, varnishes, and waxes, as well as cleaning, disinfectant, cosmetic, degreasing and hobby products.
-According to the EPA, they are of concern as a source for both indoor and outdoor air pollutants, especially indoors, where they have the potential to adversely impact the health of people exposed.
+According to the EPA, they are of concern as a source for both indoor and outdoor air pollutants, especially indoors, where they have the potential to impact the health of people exposed adversely.

 Water-Based Inks Are A Greener Solution:

-Increasing environmental awareness has been driving the printing industry to consider other ink systems.
+Increasing environmental awareness has driven the printing industry to consider other ink systems.
 The desire for eco-friendly labels has created a trend that has posed both challenges and changes to ink and coating technologies.
 This includes the use of water-based inks, with their higher levels of water and fewer VOCs, making them a greener solution to produce a more environmentally friendly product.

 When using water-based inks in flexographic printing, all films and laminated foils — which use a very thin layer of aluminum, laminated to paper — must be treated with coatings that will work with water-based inks.
 SixB Labels has proven its commitment to the environment by aiming to produce the most eco-friendly labels that we can.
 We were one of the very first companies to switch over to the use of water-based inks in flexographic label printing.
 In the early 1980's our company began demanding the type of coatings that will work with water-based inks, so that by the mid-’80's, we were able to stop using solvent-based inks entirely.